Dreams of the Fallen

 Dreams of the Fallen is a choral symphony-concerto for solo piano, SATB chorus, and orchestra with music by the composer Jake Runestad set to texts of the poet Brian Turner, a veteran of the Iraq War.
+Dreams of the Fallen earned its composer the Morton Gould Young Composer Award from the ASCAP Foundation in 2016.

 The work was first performed on Veterans Day, 11 November 2013, at The National WWII Museum in New Orleans.
 The participating ensembles included the Louisiana Philharmonic Orchestra, the Symphony Chorus of New Orleans, the Dayton Philharmonic Orchestra and Chorus, the Rockford Symphony Orchestra and Chorus, the Philharmonic of Southern New Jersey, and the Virginia Arts Festival.
-Dreams of the Fallen earned its composer the Morton Gould Young Composer Award from the ASCAP Foundation in 2016.

 It received its New York City premiere with the West Point Glee Club, the New Amsterdam Singers, the Young New Yorkers' Chorus, and the Park Avenue Chamber Symphony at Carnegie Hall on 19 November 2016, conducted by David Bernard.